-What does it mean for a financial adviser to return home?
+What does it mean for financial advisers returning to the UK?
 What are the impacts?
 If you are thinking of moving back to the UK this blog is a must read!
-Here I will provide you with my top tips when considering returning to the UK.

 Sometimes financial advisers working in the international space may, at some point in their careers, consider making the move back to the UK, perhaps for family reasons, cost of living or their children’s education, for example.